Threvees/Anagram/README.txt

     2. (true/false) Generate and print all permutations for chosen anagram word (WARNING: having a long word as anagram will cause massive string array generation or OutOfMemoryError!)
     3. URI for cross reference text file

-Example: documenting false https://gist.com/wordlist.txt (Parameters 2 (false) and 3 (url) are optional)
+Example call: documenting false https://gist.com/wordlist.txt (Parameters 2 (false) and 3 (url) are optional)

 Anagram pair application forms two-word anagrams of the given string if given word list contains two-word pairs that precisely form the given anagram word.